DSchallenberg/DorkDetective/README.md

 ![The JSON strucutre](https://i.ibb.co/Bn5V81k/Dork3.png) <br>

-Code with English comments and variable names will follow soon.
+The code currently uses German comments and variable names, but an English version is coming soon.

-At this stage the code is very minimalistic and the usecases are limited.
-But it has a huge potential.
-With some automation, webscraping (e.g. the GHDB Google Hacking Database) and so on, one could create a very versatile Google Dorks Tool to make advanced Google searches available to anyone.
+At this early stage, the use cases are limited, but the code has huge potential.
+With some added automation, web scraping (e.g. from the Google Hacking Database), and more, it could become a versatile Google dorks tool.
+That would make advanced Google searches accessible to anyone.